 Flash forward many hours later, and I finished in a heap of complete and profound exhaustion.

 I felt about as wrung out as the stained rag perched on the edge of my wash bucket.

-But here is something no one told me: I was also exhilarated.
+But here is something no one warned me about: It was also exhilarating.
 Because after all of the sorting and tossing, the scrubbing and shining, my kitchen felt bright and airy instead of the cluttered and stained mess it was before.
 I realized that Passover had given me the excuse and the motivation to get started on my spring cleaning.